haraka/Haraka/docs/Plugins.md

 plugin and a 'queue' plugin.

-The 'rcpt' plugin is used to determine if a particular recipient should be allowed to be relayed for.
+The 'rcpt' plugin is used to determine if a particular recipient should be allowed to be relayed or received for.
 The 'queue' plugin queue's the email somewhere - perhaps to disk, or perhaps to an onward SMTP server.

 Anatomy of a Plugin
 ------